 7. CPS Education Award

-An award to recognize the contributions by individuals or groups for the development of teaching resources that can be used by instructors in public schools or universities to illustrate and/or encourage the importance and (or) principles of plant pathology and related topic areas.
-Suitable resources could include, but are not limited to, videos, websites, software, experimental designs, new texts, posters depicting either educational material or specific scientific projects, or any articles of educational interest.
-Where possible, all resources should be designed to be made available through the CPS website or are publically available.
-All members of the public and CPS are eligible, including school students.
+An award to recognize the contributions of individuals or groups in the development of teaching resources that can be used by instructors in public schools, universities or industry to illustrate principles of plant pathology and to encourage interest in this field.
+These educational resources include, but are not limited to, videos, websites, software, educational games, mobile apps, podcasts, and posters explaining topics in plant pathology or describing scientific projects, or feature articles that foster interest in the field of plant pathology.
+Where possible, entries should be designed so that they can be made available to educators and the public through the CPS website or through social media.
+All members of the public may submit nominations, including students and members of the Canadian Phytopathological Society.

 8. Best Student Presentation Awards